RIPavicii01/RIPavicii01/README.md

 # Hi there, I'm Jang_Hyung_Jun! 👋

-## 🎮 Game Programmer | 22-year-old Male
+## 🎮 Aspiring Game Programmer | 22-year-old Male

 ---

 ### 🧑‍💻 About Me
 Hello!
-I'm Jang_Hyung_Jun, a passionate game programmer.
+I'm Jang_Hyung_Jun, a 22-year-old male aspiring to be a game programmer.
 I am dedicated to creating innovative and creative games, always aiming to bring new experiences to players.

 ---